gnarlyquack/dr-strangetest/README.txt

 Run EasyTest from the command line:

-  easytest [OPTION]...
-[PATH]...
+  easytest [OPTION...]
+[TEST...]

-EasyTest accepts zero or more paths to files or directories to search for tests.
-If no path is provided, EasyTest defaults to the current directory.
+EasyTest accepts zero or more TEST specifiers (described later) to search for tests.
+If no test specifier is provided, EasyTest defaults to searching the current directory for tests.

 A "test" is any function or method whose name begins with 'test'.
 When such a function or method is found, it is run.
 A test "passes" unless an assertion